-As regards directors, they are not normally liable for patent infringement by their companies.
-However, there may be cases where they could be held liable, particularly in the context of criminal proceedings.
+Directors are not normally liable for patent infringement by their companies; however, there may be cases where they could be held liable, particularly in the context of criminal proceedings.

 vi Interpretation of claims

-Common sense would suggest that they should follow a path along the lines of the 'new' English test, as one of the objectives pursued by the UK Supreme Court when updating the rather outdated 'old' test has been to try to align the doctrine of equivalents throughout Europe.
+Common sense suggests that they should follow a path along the lines of the 'new' English test as one of the objectives pursued by the UK Supreme Court when updating the rather outdated 'old' test was to try to align the doctrine of equivalents throughout Europe.
 It would be odd for Spanish courts to continue to follow a test that the English courts have just been required to abandon.
-In this regard, it will be interesting to see if Spanish courts will continue to follow the file wrapper estoppel doctrine, of which the UK Supreme Court does not appear to be too fond, as illustrated by this judgment.
+In this regard, it will be interesting to see whether Spanish courts will continue to follow the file wrapper estoppel doctrine, of which the UK Supreme Court does not appear to be too fond, as illustrated by this judgment.

 vii Defences that a defendant may raise